 “How can we make more organically shaped sex toys, that are more educational?”
 Paula continues.
 “We also wanted to pursue the ideas of Annie Sprinkle and Beth Stephens, who advocate degenitalizing sexuality with their ecosexual movement.”
 Their movement is also part of the post-pornography movement, which is very strong in Spain and promotes a different vision of sexuality and mainstream pornography, which currently focus exclusively on genital sexual relationships.

 “We also gave workshops on ‘dildomancy’, demonstrating how to make natural lubricants and treat vaginal diseases from plants.
 Klau Kinky, who started documenting this work, then came up with the concept of GynePunk.”

 Anarcha, Betsey, Lucy y otras chicas del montón

 Klau Kinky was exploring the issue of decolonizing the female body.
 While researching sexology, she came across the names of 19th century American gynecologists J. Marion Sims and Alexander Skene.
-The first invented the speculum, and the latter gave his name to the Skene glands, which are analogous to the male prostate and associated with female ejaculation.
+The first is said to have invented the speculum (note of the editor: one reader suggests that it was invented earlier by the french midwife Marie Boivin), and the latter gave his name to the Skene glands, which are analogous to the male prostate and associated with female ejaculation.